- National Assessment of Educational Progress (NAEP) vs State Self Reports

 Here are ECF’s observations:

-- According to the NAEP, in all but one state, less than 40% of 4th graders read at a proficient level.
-In 10 states, less than 30%.
+- According to the NAEP, no state has more than 40% of 4th graders reading at a proficient level and twenty-three states report less than 30%.
 Math scores are about the same.
-These numbers are at the root of America’s educational problems and they have undergone little change in decades.
+These numbers are at the heart of America’s educational problems and they have undergone little change in decades.

-- Most states report higher percentages of proficient students when measured by their test.
-Still, only a few find more than 50% of students reaching the proficient level.
+- Most states report significantly higher percentages of proficient students when assessed by their state test.
+Still, only 13 states report that more than half of their students reach the proficient level and in only 2 states do 70% of their students exceed proficient on the state’s test.

-- Presumably, technical factors account for the mostly higher state scores but the differences are substantial and in one direction.
-Only four states find fewer proficient students than the percentage estimated by the NAEP.
-In contrast, over half of the states exceed the NAEP’s assessment by 30 or more points—a significant discrepancy considering that the NAEP is the nation’s “gold standard” for student achievement.
+- Granting that technical factors may account for the higher state scores, the NAEP/state differences are nonetheless eye-opening—especially since they are almost all in one direction.
+For example, on the 2024 fourth grade reading test, only four states find fewer proficient students than the percentage estimated by the NAEP.
+In contrast, 13 states exceed the NAEP’s assessment by 20 or more points—a remarkable discrepancy considering that the NAEP is the nation’s “gold standard” for student achievement.

 Let us know how we can help: https://education-consumers.org/contact/